 - directly access all the information used for the production of accounting data, making use of internal communication channels, which ensure a proper exchange of information among the different corporate departments and bodies.
-Those powers may be also exercised with subsidiaries and the corporate hierarchies of the consolidated companies; - lay down administrative and accounting procedures, also providing proposals and evaluations on all procedures already adopted by the Company and the Group; - request the Audit & Compliance department support for the update of the Model to comply with Law 262/2005; - deal directly with the independent auditors, the Control and Risks Committee and the Board of Statutory Auditors. - participate directly in the Board of Directors' meetings or by way of the Control and Risks Committee and the Board of Statutory Auditors.
+Those powers may be also exercised with subsidiaries and the corporate hierarchies of the consolidated companies; - lay down administrative and accounting procedures, also providing proposals and evaluations on all procedures already adopted by the Company and the Group; - request the Audit & Compliance department support for the update of the Model to comply with Law 262/2005; - deal directly with the independent auditors, the Control and Risks Committee and the Board of Statutory Auditors;

-See Assonime Circular No.44 of 2 November 2009.
+3 See Assonime Circular No.44 of 2 November 2009.